csilver2/CarND-LaneLines-P1/writeup_template.md

 ![alt text][image1]

-##Shortcomings
+## Shortcomings
-The biggest problem with my project is that doesn't detect make lines with curves.
+The biggest problem with my project is that doesn't detect curves.

-##Posible Improves.
+## Possible Improves.
 There are too many ways to make lines with this project, and separating the lines with the slope is good when you have straight lines with not vertical or horizontal slope.
 But in other cases I think should be better to separate lines using coordinates in the image.